20tab/UnrealEnginePython/tutorials/SnippetsForStaticAndSkeletalMeshes.md

 ## StaticMesh: Merging

 This snippet shows how to build a new StaticMesh by combining multiple ones.
 It could be very handy in case of wrongly exported models, or as an optimization.
-The mesh_merge() function takes an option parameter 'merge_materials' to instruct the script to generate a material slot for each mesh, or to use a single material for all of them (reducing draw calls, but very probably breaking the result)
+The mesh_merge() function takes an optional parameter 'merge_materials' to instruct the script to generate a material slot for each mesh, or to use a single material for all of them (reducing draw calls, but very probably breaking the result).

+Instead of automatically generating the asset name, a dialog will open asking for the path.
+Note: all of the selected Static Meshes will be merged in a single new one.